WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Menus/ReadMe.txt

 Parameter 1: The triggering element CSS Selector :
 This points to the triggering element link or button that you want to use as the menu triggering element.
 For instance, the CSS Selector "a.button" points to the A tag with class="button" for this purpose.
+Multiple triggering elements that open the same menu may be specified using one CSS Selector.

 Parameter 2: The Locale Path or Container ID :
 When menus are contained within an external HTML file, this string value is the relative file path, such as "files/menus.html".